 If you created a NAT gateway, complete the following steps.

-Add tags to all instances, including the worker nodes:
+Add tags to all instances, including the worker hosts:

 export NETWORK_NAME="[YOUR_NETWORK_NAME]" export TAG="[YOUR_TAG_TEXT]"